Havelock MAC honors the Service Person of the Quarter

 U.S. Marine Corps Sgt.
-Shelbie McKay stands with her Marine Corps leaders and members of the Havelock Chamber of Commerce, Military Affairs Committee (MAC) at Hancock Lodge, Marine Corps Air Station Cherry Point, North Carolina, April 26, 2022.
-McKay was recognized as the Service Person of the Quarter by the Havelock MAC.
-To earn this honor, McKay has dedicated much of her time volunteering in the local community.
-(U.S. Marine Corps photo by Lance Cpl.
-Jacob Bertram)
+Shelbie McKay, a transmission systems operator assigned to Marine Wing Control Squadron 28 (MWCS-28), was recognized and celebrated as the Service Person of the Quarter by the Havelock Chamber of Commerce, Military Affairs Committee (MAC) at the Hancock Lodge, Marine Corps Air Station Cherry Point, North Carolina, April 26, 2022.

+This event is held to celebrate Marines and Sailors that go above and beyond to invest in the installation and Havelock community with their time and talent.

+McKay was nominated by her leadership for her contributions both on and off the installation.
+Spending her free time volunteering at numerous places and events, McKay has selflessly worked giving back to the Cherry Point community.
+She frequently volunteers at a food pantry, Havelock’s high school and elementary school, and various youth sports teams.

 |Date Taken: